You don’t need to fly interstate to see a paediatrician

 There has been a lot of advocacy for an increased role for GPs to work in collaboration with paediatricians and psychiatrists.

 From what I’m told, it’s much easier to change the Prescribing Code than it is to change legislation.
-This is coverend in the Medicines and Poisons Act 2014 and the Medicines and Poisons Regulations 2016.
+This is covered in the Medicines and Poisons Act 2014 and the Medicines and Poisons Regulations 2016.

 I have been told that these are being rewritten to allow for some changes in the future such as increasing the requirement for specialist review from a minimum or 12-monthly to three years.

 This would reduce some of the administrative burden currently placed on specialists who are often reviewing patients every six months, even when their medications and dosages are stable.
+[Update 6 October 2024: from what I have heard increasing reviews to three years may be introduced for adults but not for children.]

 I hope there are more changes to come …